Mark Few: Personal life

-Few and his wife Marcy, who were married together by his father in 1994, have three sons and one daughter.
-They have organized a charity golf tournament under the Coaches vs. Cancer umbrella.
-Since the tournament began in 2002, it has raised over $1 million for the American Cancer Society.
+Few and his wife Marcy were married by his father in 1994 and have three sons and one daughter.
+They have organized a charity golf tournament under the Coaches vs. Cancer umbrella, and since the tournament began in 2002, have raised over $1 million for the American Cancer Society.

 Few is an avid fly fisherman.

 In 2021, Few was given a three-game suspension from his coaching position at Gonzaga following an arrest for DUI.

 Awards, records and achievements

 NCAA

 Highest winning percentage (minimum 600 games) :